Afghanistan searches for answers to deadly hotel attack

 KABUL (Reuters) - The deadly assault on the Hotel Intercontinental in Kabul at the weekend, which devastated one of Afghanistan’s three main airlines with the killing of many of its foreign pilots, has exposed again how vulnerable the city is to militant attacks.

-Even in a country long inured to violence, the attack by five gunmen dressed in army uniforms has caused shock, with questions raised about how they were able to penetrate security at one of the most prominent landmarks in the capital.
+Even in a country long inured to violence, the attack by five gunmen dressed in army uniforms shocked people, with questions raised about how they were able to penetrate security at one of the capital’s most prominent buildings.

 The attack was claimed by the Taliban, seeking to re-impose Islamic rule and drive international forces out of Afghanistan.